Sideline Cheers

 Crowd Response Cheers

-Since sideline cheering should really engage the audience, and crowd response cheers are perfect.
+Since sideline cheering should really engage the audience, crowd response cheers are perfect.
 One of basic formats is a "we say, you say" cheer involving the crowd.
 This can be done using team colors, team name and mascot, victory or support words, and more.
+Call out cheers are also popular, starting with terms like "hey crowd" or "hey, fans" and continuing with instructions in cheer form for interactive crowd responses.

 Hey Fans!